-script_name is a file that will be run with execfile() sys.argv[0] will be replaced with script for the duration of the call. script_args is a list of strings; if supplied, sys.argv[1:] will be replaced by script_args for the duration of the call.
+$script_name$ is a file that will be read and run with exec(). sys.argv[0] will be replaced with script for the duration of the call. $script_args$ is a list of strings; if supplied, sys.argv[1:] will be replaced by $script_args$ for the duration of the call.

-stop_after tells setup() when to stop processing; possible values:
+stop\after tells setup() when to stop processing; possible values:

-value description init Stop after the Distribution instance has been created and populated with the keyword arguments to setup () config Stop after config files have been parsed (and their data stored in the Distribution instance) comman- Stop after the command-line (sys.argv[1:] or script_args) have been parsed (and the data dline stored in the Distribution instance.) run Stop after all commands have been run (the same as if setup () had been called in the usual way).
+value description init Stop after the Distribution instance has been created and populated with the keyword arguments to setup() config Stop after config files have been parsed (and their data stored in the Distribution instance) com- Stop after the command-line (sys.argv[1:] or script_args ) have been parsed (and the mand- data stored in the Distribution instance.) line run Stop after all commands have been run (the same as if setup () had been called in the usual way).
 This is the default value.